 Sensory Bike Development

-The Sensory Bike was first prototyped back in 2013 with Kaffe, Dave, Ryan and Cat.
+The Sensory Bike, now completed, was first prototyped back in 2013 by Kaffe, Dave, Ryan and Cat.
 In March 2016 we were delighted to welcome Sukander Kartadinata for an Interaction Residency, coming to work with Kaffe to develop the sonic bike into more of an instrument.
 Our aim was to enable the rider to play the sound from the bike by how they ride.
 Not just to trigger a different sample in a different way, but to allow for example the rider to cycle through a sound or synthesize it directly by their pedalling.
 Following this, extensive development took place during Kaffe’s Berlin based Edgard Varèse professorship in 2016 which realised the completion of the Sensory Bike.

 Infa-red (IR receivers)